feathersjs/docs/api/authentication/server.md

 - `payload {Object}` - becomes the JWT payload.
 Will also include an `exp` property denoting the expiry timestamp.
 - `options {Object}` - the options passed to [jsonwebtoken `sign()`](https://www.npmjs.com/package/jsonwebtoken#jwtsignpayload-secretorprivatekey-options-callback)
   - `secret {String | Buffer}` - either the secret for HMAC algorithms, or the PEM encoded private key for RSA and ECDSA.
-  - See the [`jsonwebtoken`](https://www.npmjs.com/package/jsonwebtoken#jwtsignpayload-secretorprivatekey-options-callback) package docs for other available options.
+  - `jwt` - See the [`jsonwebtoken`](https://www.npmjs.com/package/jsonwebtoken#jwtsignpayload-secretorprivatekey-options-callback) package docs for other available options.
 The authenticate method uses the [default `jwt` options](#default-options).
 When using this package, directly, they will have to be passed in manually.

 The returned `promise` resolves with the JWT or fails with an error.